ray155093/azure-docs.zh-tw/articles/storsimple/storsimple-update-device.md

 <properties
-   pageTitle="更新 StorSimple 裝置 | Microsoft Azure"
-   description="說明如何使用 StorSimple 更新功能，來安裝一般和維護模式的更新和 Hotfix。"
-   services="storsimple"
-   documentationCenter="NA"
-   authors="SharS"
+   pageTitle="Update your StorSimple device | Microsoft Azure" description="Explains how to use the StorSimple update feature to install regular and maintenance mode updates and hotfixes." services="storsimple" documentationCenter="NA" authors="SharS"